 "It's time to change the way the media reports on protests.
 Here are some ideas."
-Kendra Pierreto the broader public", racial discrimination within newsrooms, and a tendency to report on extreme/violent protests while neglecting peaceful protests.
+Kendra Pierreaware of inherent biases, the ways protests are framed, how "to hold powerful people and institutions accountable to the broader public", racial discrimination within newsrooms, and a tendency to report on extreme/violent protests while neglecting peaceful protests.